 Films — Live Action

-Keira Knightley plays a scantily clad sharp-shooting Guinevere in King Arthur.
-In the older pagan celtic versions of the tale Guenwifhar (Guinevere's original name) was a total badass.
+- Keira Knightley plays a scantily clad, sharp-shooting Guinevere in King Arthur.
+In the older pagan celtic versions of the tale Gwenhwyfar (Guinevere's original name) was a total badass.

 Live Action TV